-With the average annual cost of college rising to $10,560 for public schools and $37,650 for private non-profit schools, it’s likely you’ll have to take out student loans to pay for your education.
+With the average annual cost of college for the 2020-2021 school year $10,560 for public four-year in-state and $37,650 for private non-profit four-year schools, it’s not uncommon for students to use loans to help pay for their education.

 Knowing what types of student loans are available to you and understanding your student loan statement can help you figure out the best way to save money in the long run.

 What Are The Different Types of Student Loans?

 One of the first things to understand is the difference between federal and private student loans.

 Federal student loans are loans offered by the government, at a fixed interest rate and with certain restrictions.
 Depending on borrower needs, students could qualify for either subsidized or unsubsidized federal loans (more on those, later).
 Federal student loans come with protections for borrowers’ loans like income-driven repayment options, deferment, forbearance, and access to the Public Service Loan Forgiveness (PSLF) program.
 Most federal student loans also have annual lending limits .

 For some students, federal student loans aren’t enough to cover the cost of a college education.
 Some turn to scholarships, grants, or a part-time job to fill in the gaps.
 Other students rely on private student loans, offered by lenders and financial institutions, to cover the cost of college.

 The first step in the federal student loan process is to fill out the Free Application for Federal Student Aid (FAFSA®).
 That will involve compiling some family financial history.
 Even students who don’t think they’ll qualify for financial aid will likely still want to fill out a FAFSA.
 All federal student loans require a FAFSA first.
 And some schools use information from the FAFSA to determine eligibility for other types of aid like scholarships or grants.